15 Amazingly Cool Things To Do In Richmond VA

 EAT/OYSTERS: Rappahannock

-Come right into this plucked-from-the-bay-fresh oyster spot, and you’ll find bartenders reaching under the bar to shuck those bivalves right before your eyes.
+Come right into this plucked-from-the-bay-fresh oyster spot, Rappahannock, and you’ll find bartenders reaching under the bar to shuck those bivalves right before your eyes.
 Compare the salty, briny taste of Chincoteague Oysters to the sweet clearwater Rappahannock River Oyster – you don’t have to choose.
-This restaurant is basically a delivery device for the underrated Chesapeake Bay area oysters, and they will hook you (or is that scoop you up?) for sure.
+This restaurant is basically a delivery device for an assortment of Chesapeake Bay area oysters, and they will hook you (or is that scoop you up?) for sure.

 EAT: The Roosevelt Restaurant